Chairo (slang)

 Chairo (feminine chaira) is a pejorative epithet that originated in Mexico to describe an individual who holds a far-left ideology, specifically any person who thoughtlessly defends, idolizes, and fawns over a populist politician and demagogue with an attitude similar to that of a religious fanatic.

+The term "chairo" has indeed evolved over time and carries a specific cultural and political connotation in Mexico.
+Originally, it was used in the 1980s and 1990s to describe teenagers who were seen as naive or who espoused what others considered foolish or impractical ideas.
+The term is derived from "chaqueta mental" or "chaira mental," which metaphorically suggests someone who is "mentally masturbating"—essentially, indulging in unrealistic or impractical thoughts.

+In contemporary usage, particularly in political discourse, "chairo" has taken on a more pointed meaning.
+It is often used pejoratively to describe individuals who are perceived as being overly idealistic, gullible, or supportive of populist or socialist policies.
+Critics use the term to suggest that these individuals believe in simplistic solutions to complex problems, such as the idea that wealth redistribution or government intervention alone can solve societal issues without personal effort or responsibility.
+The implication is that "chairos" are disconnected from reality, believing that being poor is somehow virtuous or that they are entitled to the wealth of others without contributing meaningfully to society.

+This term is often used in a highly polarized political context, and its usage can be contentious.
+It reflects broader debates about economic policies, social justice, and the role of government in addressing inequality.
+As with many slang terms, its meaning can vary depending on the speaker and the context in which it is used.

 Similar terms in other Spanish-speaking countries include perroflautas in Spain, zurdos in Argentina and comunachos in Chile.

 Etymology

 In the 1960s, a chairo or chaqueto was a term used to refer to an adolescent who was believed to masturbate in excess and as a result was self-absorbed or distracted.

 The words have connection to chaqueta mental, literally mental jerk-off.

-In her blog at El Universal, prominent blogger Tamara De Anda relates how she and her friends first tried to popularize chairo in high school to describe "neo-hippie" students that would take up camp in the best part of the school's garden.
-She describes these students as beautiful and self-assured, that they wore fashionable clothes, went to raves and took acid and MDMA.
-Although they came from nice homes in the south of Mexico City (see Jardines del Pedregal and San Ángel).
-De Anda and her friends would mock these students as elitists and fake as they claimed to be left-wing whilst going to protests in their best clothes.
-At this point to de Anda, the chairo was viewed as cool for the things that their wealth provided them.
-The word started to acquire its current meaning in the mid 2000s.
-De Anda gave new impetus to the word circa 2004 when she began to use it in her blog, Plaqueta, and to jokingly describe her left-leaning friends.
+In her blog at El Universal, the blogger Tamara De Anda relates how she and her friends first tried to popularize chairo in high school to describe "neo-hippie" students that would take up camp in the best part of the school's garden.

 In 2005, while de Anda attended the Facultad de Ciencias Políticas y Sociales, she created a satirical documentary titled Los Chairos which consisted of interviews with the "chairos" of Mexico City.
-The popularity of her blog helped increase views for the video and helped disseminate the term.
-Chairo then began to deform from describing something cool and fun to a word used to indicate and mock those who were demonstrating against the system.
-De Anda self-describes as a chaira and has expressed discontent with the word's usage to denigrate dissenting views.
+This “mentally masturbation” helped increase to disseminate the term.